cybergalactic/MSS-Capytaine/README.md

 MSS-Capytaine is a Python add-on for the [Marine Systems Simulator (MSS)](https://github.com/cybergalactic/MSS).
 It uses the open-source [Capytaine](https://capytaine.org/) boundary-element solver to compute 6-DOF linear potential-flow hydrodynamics and exports the results as the standard MATLAB/Octave `vessel` structure used by MSS.

-The project provides an open-source hydrodynamic-data workflow for MSS users who do not have access to the commercial ShipX or WAMIT solvers.
+The project provides an open-source hydrodynamic-data workflow for MSS users without access to the commercial ShipX or WAMIT solvers.
 Capytaine performs the boundary-element calculations; MSS provides the MATLAB and GNU Octave functions for analysis, model reduction, plotting, and time-domain simulation.

 The included example is a synthetic monohull defined by offset points.
 It is intended to demonstrate the complete Capytaine-to-MSS workflow rather than to represent a validated vessel design.

 Author: Thor I. Fossen
 Date: 2026-09-23